upscale-project/sqed-generator/README.txt

 License
 -------

-See LICENSE-GOV.txt and LICENSE-ACADEMIC.txt in the /SQED-Generator directory.
+See LICENSE-GOV.txt and LICENSE-ACADEMIC.txt in the ./SQED-Generator directory.

 -------------------
 General information
 -------------------

-This repository contains material related to our planned generic SQED module.
+This repository contains material related to our generic SQED module.

 Based on discussions, we had envisioned two possible ways to implement a